MaNicolas/Automation-Practice/README.md

 The design pattern is Page Object Model.
 The scenario is driven by a data-provider framework (CSV file).
 Test inputs are therefore stored separately from the test.
 So the test cases can be executed with different data without changing the test itself.

-I will be testing the website “http://automationpractice.com/index.php” following a this steps to reproduce:
+I will be testing the website “http://automationpractice.com/index.php” following this steps to reproduce:
 1. Go to http://automationpractice.com/index.php
 2. Search for an item (taken from the CSV file)
 3. Select random item from all available items